 The last thing you want is for your brand to be unnoticeable and forgettable.
 As much as possible, you want to stay relevant in your niche.
-This can be very challenging with how trends can quickly fade, how your market can be unresponsive, and how your success can be temporary.
+This can be very challenging with how trends can quickly fade, your market can be unresponsive, and your success can be temporary.

 Fear not.
 There are lots of tips on how to become successful in your niche and stay relevant.

-You may be getting an influx of clients or the attention that you need for a while, but it’s really hard to retain that over a continuous period of time.
+You may be getting an influx of clients or the attention you need for a while, but it’s really hard to retain that over a continuous period of time.

 How to Keep the Buzz Going